Best Known For

 Answer questions and see how you rank against other players.Play Now

-Stephen King was born on September 21, 1947 in Portland, Maine.
+Stephen King was born on September 21, 1947, in Portland, Maine.
 He graduated from the University of Maine and worked odd jobs while establishing himself as a writer.
 His first horror novel Carrie, was a huge success.
 He published his earlier work under the pseudonym Richard Bachman.
+Over the years, King became known for his frightening and critically-acclaimed titles.
 His books have sold more than 350 million copies worldwide and have been adapted into numerous successful films.

 "[French is] the language that turns dirt into romance."